SpenceKonde/megaTinyCore/Installation.md

 # Installing megaTinyCore

 ## Supported IDE versions
 megaTinyCore requires a version of the IDE later than 1.6.3; - it may require a much more recent version of the IDE; this has not been tested.
 It has been tested with 1.8.9 and 1.8.13.
-1.8.15 and 1.8.16 seem to have issues when certain cores are installed, or when cores are installed manually.
-I have verified that megaTinyCore works when installed via board manager, and that some other core on my system causes all compilation attempts to fail on a non-portable installation, even the builtin Arduino AVR Boards
+1.8.14 introduced a serious regression that prevents all compilation ("panic no major version found" when 1) there is a major version and 2) there doesn't seem to be a pattern in who i impacted or why).
+When it manifests, it effects ALL board definitions.
+Versions prior to 1.8.13 are impacted by a serious bug in the list of programmers they present (they assume all programmers can program all parts).
+Hence we recommended 1.8.13.

+Additional critical regressions are observed on 2.0.x beta and RC versions, those should not be used at all.

 ### Alternative development environments
 There are a number of other alternatives to the Arduino IDE as such, with their users making unflattering (and occasionally profane) comments about the Arduino IDE and it's myriad shortcomings.
 It is known that the core can be used on the following alternative platforms.
 Where these are links, this link describes use of this core on that IDE.
 If no link is provided, that's because I don't use that IDE, and nobody who does have volunteered a guide to installation, use, and any additional complications.